columbustech/cdrive/README.md

 Instructions on how to deploy your own copy of CDrive can be found [here](https://github.com/columbustech/cdrive/blob/master/docs/install.md).

+## User Guide

+Instructions on how to use CDrive can be found [here](https://github.com/columbustech/cdrive/blob/master/docs/user-guide.md).

+## App Developer Guide

+Instructions on how to develop apps for CDrive can be found [here](https://github.com/columbustech/cdrive/blob/master/docs/app-dev.md).

 ## App Store

 Our [app store page](https://columbustech.io/appstore) contains detailed information about currently available apps as well as upcoming ones.